RubenSerranoCano/assessment/README.md

 - Swagger UI and YAML REST API Docs
 - Acceptance tests to ensure propper functionality
 - Layered architecture applying SOLID principles inspired by hexagonal architecture, ddd and clean architecture
+- Relational database schema

 # Requirements
-In order to review the code, run it and perform the acceptance tests, it's recommended to have the following tools
+In order to review the code, run it and perform the acceptance tests, you will need the following tools
 - Java 17
+- Maven 3.6.3 or
 - IntelliJ IDEA (Community edition will suffice)
 - (Optional) Git